LbertKamu/H-manual/1OpeningEssay/4-The nature of discovery.md

 # What is a human being?
 We are trying to understand how a human being function, physically or psychologically, and knowing it, is fairly easy because we are human being.
 Don't you think it's absurd that a thing is trying to understand itself, its the thing, and its itself, what's there to understand, when it is, it, but we are here suffering and trying to understand ourself through a guru, through a book, or through mythology or god knows how many things we have smeared upon us listening to everybody other then ourself.
 The only solution we have is to watch ourself in daily life.
 What the fuck we do or what the fuck we have smeared upon us that makes us suffer.
+We have to see it.

 Lets look at an example to really understand.